oliviacbishop/furesearch/manuscript-transcription/README.md

 ## Observations about Transkribus:
 It sometimes randomly deletes tags I've created
+* solution: make sure you click somewhere else on your transcription so the software registers it as a "change" before you save and exit.

+Transkribus has a number of keyboard shortcuts to be used in transcriptions.
+The problem with this is that some of the shortcuts only require you to press a certain letter on your keyboard (ie. pressing W allows you to zoom out) which has proven to be an issue when I am trying to fix mistakes or put info into tags.

+It is VERY reliant on how good your wifi/cell service is.
+Sometimes it will take an hour for a text model to create a transcrption, other times it will take 30 seconds.
+It all depends on where you are and if you have good wifi.

 ## How to review past transcriptions:
 The past transcriptions use the cts urns to identify pages and page areas.
 In order to figure out where the transcriptions come from, go to the